lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 transparent_header: true
 custom_class: rust-survival-tips
 ---
-{{< lead >}}A grand introduction.{{< /lead >}}
+{{< lead >}}Rust is one of the most popular titles in a new breed of first-person survival games pioneered by DayZ.
+The learning curve is savage and there is very little on-boarding (at the moment).
+The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [the devs](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching but for now you're on your own. {{< /lead >}}

-[Rust](http://rust.facepunch.com/) is one of the most popular titles in a new breed of first-person survival games pioneered by [DayZ](https://www.bistudio.com/games/dayz).
-The learning curve is savage and there is literally no on-boarding at the moment.
+Rust is one of the most popular titles in a new breed of first-person survival games pioneered by DayZ.
+The learning curve is savage and there is very little on-boarding (at the moment).
 The game is in [early access](https://en.wikipedia.org/wiki/Early_access) and [the devs](http://www.facepunchstudios.com/) are planning to improve the experience for first-timers before officially launching but for now you're on your own.

 The first thing to know about Rust is that you will die.
 A lot.
 And that's ok.
 It's a grind and the more loot you've gathered when you die the more frustrating it is.
 It's a part of the game though so don't sweat it, and don't expect sympathy from other players.